 Components & Architecture of a VM

-The architecture of a virtual machine consists of several layers that work together to create the illusion of a physical computer.
-You can understand the structure of a virtualized system as a stack, starting from the physical hardware up to the guest operating system:
+The architecture of a virtual machine consists of several layers that work together to create the illusion of a physical computer:

-- Physical Hardware (Host): This foundation includes the actual CPU, RAM and storage that provide the raw computing power for all virtual machines.
+- Host Machine (Physical Hardware): This foundation includes the actual CPU, RAM and storage that provide the raw computing power for all virtual machines.

 - Hypervisor: This software layer acts as the controller.
 Its main role is to isolate VMs from one another and manage how physical resources are allocated to each VM.